StamusNetworks/KTS5/README.rst

 You would need to select ``logstash-*`` as a default index once you open any dashboard for the first time after initial load/import.

+For optimal results an example of elasticsearch template has been included under `es-template\elasticsearch5-template.json` that is used in SELKS 4.

 **NOTE:**
 This may delete any custom dashboards you already have in place.